microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraPartnerInformation.md

 ### The cmdlet returns the following company level information:
 ### - CompanyType: The type of this company (can be partner or regular tenant)
-### - DapEnabled: Flag to determine if the partner has delegated admin privileges.
 ### - PartnerCompanyName: The name of the company
 ### - PartnerSupportTelephones: Support Telephone numbers for the partner.
 ### - PartnerSupportEmails: Support E-Mail address for the partner.